Every year, hundreds of families and individuals suffer damage to their home following a fire, flood or similar incident.

 The British Red Cross volunteers are mobilised by Fire Control, and they aim to arrive at the scene of the incident within 90 minutes of receiving a call out.
 The service is free to the people receiving it – all costs are met by charitable donations.

-Alternatively, if you would like to learn more about the emergency response service, you can visit the British Red Cross website.
+To find out more about the emergency response service, visit the British Red Cross website.